ManuelRuizF/bikesharing/README.md

 For this project we want to analyze bikesharing data from CitiBike in New York City.
 In order to create a presentation to investors looking to begin a bikeshare program in Des Moines, Iowa.
 We won´t start big, since New York´s population is really different from Des Moines.
 And finally create the solid business proposal.

-We want to create the following visualizations to...:
+We want to create the following visualizations to...

 - ...show the length of time that bikes are checked out for all riders and genders.
 - ...show the number of bike trips for all riders and genders for each hour of each day of the week.